EmmyAnieDev/Learn-Laravel/README.md

 *   App\Models\User::factory(10)->create(); ====>> This is used to insert fake data into the database using a factory in Laravel.

 *   We can even use PHP function in out tinker.

+## ROUTES

+-   Route act as a mapping between a specific URL and the corresponding code that should be executed.

+-   When a REQUEST is sent to a web server, the ROUTES checks if there is a matching URL pattern.
+If a match is found, the corresponding action or code (also known as the route handler) is executed.